PROSPR Now: Pine Richland Volunteer Parent Group Calls District's Response To Sexual Assault Allegations Into Question

 Baxter tells KDKA he hopes to present any gathered evidence to the district, in hopes of creating a “clean slate.”

-The district provided KDKA with a statement, saying:MORE NEWS: Marlin Woods Officially Files To Run For Pittsburgh Mayor As Independent Candidate
+The district provided KDKA with a statement, saying:MORE NEWS: Groundbreaking Set For Housing Complex At Site Of Former Garfield Synagogue

 “The PRSD Board and Administration are fully committed to providing and maintaining a safe and healthy school environment for all students.
 We respect the right and ability of community and school members to appear in a public forum such as a board meeting to speak.
 We typically do not respond to public comment during meetings.
 However, we did so at the August 2nd board meeting because we strongly disagree with some of the statements made by speakers.
 For the confidentiality of those involved and other legal reasons, we cannot go into detail, except to say that both the district and law enforcement have worked extensively, together and separately as appropriate to investigate allegations and all circumstances surrounding them, timely, completely, and in accordance with the law.”